On this page

 Check if ACSD applies to your family

-Monthly cash payment for families with household income under $76,920.
-Recipients of ACSD may get up to 100% ADP coverage instead of 75%.
+Monthly cash payment for low-income Ontario families.
+As of the current Ontario application form, the threshold is listed as $76,920.
+Recipients of ACSD may receive up to 100% ADP coverage instead of 75%.

 See the ACSD guide →